julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, June 21, 2025.
+Sunday, June 22, 2025.
 Quote of the day:

-> "We have wasted History like a bunch of drunks shooting dice back in the men's crapper of the local bar." - Charles Bukowski
+> "It seems like every time you come up something happens to bring you back down." - Tupac Shakur